IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/row-actions.md

 <!-- Angular -->

+> [!Note]
->Note: The predefined actions inherit `GridActionsBaseDirective` and when creating a custom grid action component, it should also inherit `GridActionsBaseDirective`.
+> The predefined actions inherit `GridActionsBaseDirective` and when creating a custom grid action component, it should also inherit `GridActionsBaseDirective`.

 <!-- end: Angular -->